Jvinniec/aoe2-aiscript/README.md

 ## Known Issues

-This is an alpha version after all, so there are going to be issues:
+This is an alpha version after all, so there are going to be issues.
+If you come across a bug using the extension, please submit an issue to the github repository.

-- Numbers are still highlighted even if they appear at the end of a variable, but only if also proceded by a dash.

 ## Contributing
 Feel free to submit issues to the github repository, and I will try to look into them when I have time.